-- People with medical impairments or disabilities who are medically stable but require medical assistance. - People who need more than basic first aid or need help with basic, everyday tasks. - People who require electricity for oxygen, IV pumps, or other equipment. - People who are on dialysis or have conditions like advancing Alzheimer's or neuromuscular disorders.
+- People who need more than basic first aid or need help with basic, everyday tasks. - People who require electricity for oxygen, IV pumps, or other equipment. - People who are on dialysis or have conditions like advancing Alzheimer's or neuromuscular disorders.